 This requires a negotiated agreement with the lender to accept your short sale and avoid a foreclosure on your home.
 The Short sale process will be long and frustrating, and you may have to make difficult last minute decisions.
 Therefore you need to know all your options now, so if something unexpectedly comes up at the settlement table you know what to do.

-Our attorneys can explain your options in a free consultation, and are experienced in negotiating with the lender for a short sale.
+Our attorneys can explain your options in a consultation, and are experienced in negotiating with the lender for a short sale.
 If you hire an attorney to do it, they know you are serious.
 They know that your fall back option if they do not agree to the short sale is bankruptcy.

 Also, you need to know your bankruptcy options.
 One of the main reasons for doing a short sale is to avoid bankruptcy.
 However, in some cases the bankruptcy is the better option.
 You simply have to know those options before you take action.
 Click here to read our Free Legal Consumer Guide on Bankruptcy in Maryland.